ikatsov/tensor-house/README.md

 ### Approach
 * The most basic models come from Introduction to Algorithmic Marketing book.
 Book's website - https://algorithmicweb.wordpress.com/
 * More advanced models use deep learning techniques to analyze event sequences (e.g. clickstream) and reinforcement learning for optimization (e.g. safety stock management policy)
-* Almost all models are based on industrial reports and real-life case studies
+* Most models are based on industrial reports and real-life case studies

 ### Community
 Follow our twitter feed for notifications about meetups and new developments.